skillrepos/copilot-hands-on/codespace-labs.md

 ```
 ![nudge comment](./images/cdd3.png?raw=true "nudge comment")

 10. Only if needed, hit return and Copilot should start generating suggestions again.
 You can just hit tab to accept each line and then return to get the next part of the code until the function is complete.
 You may get some blank lines along the way - just hit return until you get to the end of a function.
+(You will be at the end when the indentation is done.
+Also Copilot may start to suggest another function in comments like // test...)

 11. Suppose you're not happy with that suggestion.
 Copilot can provide other options for the code.
-To see those, hit **Ctrl + Enter** and a second window will open up with other suggestions.
+To see those, make sure you are in the editor for the file and hit **Ctrl + Enter**.
+A second window will open up with other suggestions.
 Be patient - it takes a bit of time for Copilot to generate alternative suggestions.
 After a moment though, you will have up to 10 alternatives to pick from.
-You can scan through these and then pick a different one if you want by clicking on the "Accept Solution" link above the solution.
+You can scan through these and then pick a different one if you want by clicking on the "Accept Solution" button under the alternative suggestion.
 Note that this will add the code to the existing set, so you may want to delete the other code first.

 ![alternative suggestions](./images/cdd4.png?raw=true "alternative suggestions")